gorenje/millieons.org/w/silent-paradox.md

 ### Societal Blindspots

-The deeper meaning of this article is to point out that societies, be it East, West, North or South, have societal blindspots, ideas that cannot be thought because of societal taboo topics.
+The deeper meaning of this article is to point out that societies, be it East, West, North or South, have societal blindspots, ideas that cannot be thought of because of those societal taboo topics.
 A society refrains from talking about, thinking about these taboos and instead make assumptions to avoid those topics.

 Having societal taboo topics implies that each society has a glass-ceiling beyond which it won't be able to go, be this a technological, spiritual, societal or humanistic ceiling.

-Confrontation of those taboo topics provides societies with the ability to move ahead as confrontation of taboos can open doors that many or many not be entered.
-Sharing ideas can lead to taboo topics being viewed from a different perspective or context, *untabooing* them, i.e., less fear of the lion.
+Confrontation of those taboo topics provides societies with the ability to move ahead as confrontation of taboos can open doors that many or many not be entered, but the doors are opened.
+Sharing ideas can lead to taboo topics being viewed from different perspectives or contexts, *untabooing* them, i.e., less fear of the lion.
 Hence we are all better off sharing ideas and working together than hoarding ideas and fighting against each other.

 If taboos are swept away or we begin sharing ideas and pooling our global knowledge potentially we might begin communicating with those aliens that might be inquisitive and interested in sharing knowledge and not eating us for lunch.